gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 &nbsp;

-Because this is a stroom proxy, the stroom configuration file - stroom_proxy/stroom_proxy-v7.0-beta.45/stroom_proxy.env needs to be edited, with the connection details of the stroom server that data files will be sent to.
+Because this is a stroom proxy, the stroom configuration file - stroom_proxy/stroom_proxy-v7.0-beta.45/stroom_proxy.env
+needs to be edited, with the connection details of the stroom server that data files will be sent to.
 The values that need to be set are:
 STROOM_PROXY_REMOTE_FEED_STATUS_API_KEY
 STROOM_PROXY_REMOTE_FEED_STATUS_URL
-STROOM_PROXY_REMOTE_FORWARD_URL.
+STROOM_PROXY_REMOTE_FORWARD_URL

 The 'API key' is generated on the stroom server for a specific user e.g. proxyServiceUser.
-The 2 URL values also reffer to the stroom server and can be a fully qualiffued domain name (fqdn) or the IP Address.
+The 2 URL values also refer to the stroom server and can be a fully qualiffued domain name (fqdn) or the IP Address.
 &nbsp;

 If, the stroom server was - stroom-serve.somewhere.co.uk - the URL lines would be: